its-swats/PictureIt/readme.md

 5. Submit a pull request!

 ## History
+* 5/12/16 - Images are now compressed on upload, and caption text is placed on the image itself
-5/11/16 - Fixed a crash when launching a server without a stored image 5/7/16 - Initial release
+* 5/11/16 - Fixed issue with crashing on launch when no records exist
+* 5/7/16 - Initial release

 ## License
 MIT License